gqmaguirejr/Canvas-tools/README.md

 ```

+### Output
-Output: outputs a little information as it works
+outputs a little information as it works

 Examples:
 ```bash